Here’s a round up of past and present opportunities for people caring for Scotland’s Sounds:

 There’s a growing need for a central bank of recordings from across the Scotland’s Sounds network that we can use for public engagement activities: listening labs, talks, radio broadcasts, student projects, artist-led projects etc etc. If each collection could licence us one digital sound recording to use in this way it would greatly help raise the profile of Scotland’s Sounds.
 Please get in touch with Amy McDonald at email@example.com if you can offer a recording.

 This new project at the University of Glasgow aims to provide an online directory of Scottish, Irish and Manx Gaelic sound and audio-visual recordings, particularly those pertaining to the folklore and ethnology of Gaelic communities.
 If you hold Gaelic-language recordings please complete the questionnaire at http://dasg.ac.uk/seanchas/questionnaire-form-page.
 For further information email firstname.lastname@example.org.

-Local Voices has been commissioned by the Traditional Music Forum to deliver a series of CPD workshops for education providers, musicians and other practitioners to support and supplement the TRACS Gifting Every Child programme.
-These workshops will take place on 28 October in Dundee, on 25 November in Edinburgh, on 17 February in Glasgow and on 7 April in Inverness.
-They are supported by the Youth Music Initiative.
+Local Voices were commissioned by the Traditional Music Forum to deliver a series of CPD workshops for education providers, musicians and other practitioners to support and supplement the TRACS Gifting Every Child programme.
+These workshops took place on 28 October 2016 in Dundee, on 25 November 2016 in Edinburgh, on 17 February 2017 in Glasgow and on 7 April 2017 in Inverness.
+They were supported by the Youth Music Initiative.
 Please see www.localvoices.co.uk/portfolio/project-7 for details.